 This extremely serious condition requires immediate medical attention.
+If people are in a coma or have difficulty breathing, herniation may be the cause.
+To help such people breathe, doctors insert a plastic tube through the nose or mouth into the windpipe (trachea) and attach it to a ventilator (a procedure called endotracheal intubation).
+This procedure also helps reduce pressure within the skull until other treatments can be given.
 Drugs such as mannitol and corticosteroids are usually given by injection to reduce the pressure and prevent herniation.
 They reduce swelling around the tumor.
-Within days or sometimes hours, corticosteroids can often restore functions lost because of the tumor and relieve headache, even if the tumor is large.
+Within days or sometimes hours, corticosteroids can often restore functions lost because of the tumor and can relieve headache, even if the tumor is large.

 If the tumor is blocking the flow of cerebrospinal fluid through the spaces within the brain, a device may be used to drain the cerebrospinal fluid and thus reduce the risk of herniation.
 The device consists of a small tube (catheter) connected to a gauge that measures the pressure within the skull.
 The tube is inserted through a tiny opening drilled in the skull.
 A local anesthetic (usually plus a sedative) or a general anesthetic may be used.
 The tube is removed or converted to a permanent drain (shunt) after a few days.
 During this time, doctors surgically remove all or part of the tumor or use radiosurgery or radiation therapy to reduce the size of the tumor and thus relieve the blockage.